jnozzi/cocoadev.com/markdown/HowToAddAProgressBar.md

 ----

 This is not the correct way to display a progress bar for a long-running task.
 You should either make the panel modal or make it a sheet.
-Then do your stuff in an General/NSTimer.
+Then do your stuff in an NSTimer.
 To cancel, have a button in the panel/sheet that simply ends the modal/sheet session, and stops the timer.
 You should be doing this even if you don't want a cancel button, as using a loop will stop your app from processing events, displaying the spinning pizza of death and generally causing bad things.